astroumd/lmtoy/examples/lmtoy_reduce.md

      SRC_OBSNUM.wtr.fits     ratio of wt3/wt2.
 Can get > 1 if bad wavy spectra or extra line emission

 If NEMO or ADMIT had been run, a number of other files and directories will be present.

+The **pdir** directory, if it was set, is the directory where all the work is done.
+By default it is the current working directory.
+This may be OK for a PI reducing data locally, but when the **LMTpipeline** is handling a lot of data, the convention is to create a directory hierarchy that contains the **ProjectId**, the **ObsNum**, and a reduction date **Rdate**.

 ## An experiment